authumn/authumn-angular/docs/auth/README.md

 ### Setup

-The auth module requires ngrx to have been setup.
+The auth module requires ngxs to have been setup.
 You do not have to configure any routes and effects yourself as this is done by the auth module.

-The auth module will claim the `auth` property within your ngrx store to provide the authenticated information.
+The auth module will claim the `auth` property within your ngxs store to provide the authenticated information.
 Currently this is just a flag whether you are authenticated or not.

 Usage: